First Amendment groups ask Supreme Court for access to surveillance court opinions

-The filing comes after the Foreign Intelligence Surveillance Court (FISA) and an associated review panel issued rulings in September and October saying they lacked authority even to consider a public claim under the First Amendment to their secret decisions and lawmaking.
+The filing comes after the Foreign Intelligence Surveillance Court and an associated review panel issued rulings in September and October saying they lacked authority even to consider a public claim under the First Amendment to their secret decisions and lawmaking.

-Petitioners said the ruling after years of litigation threatens not only individual rights but informed public debate about the extent of government spying, the public legitimacy of that spying and of the court, and the quality of the secret law it relies on and shapes.
+Petitioners said the ruling after years of litigation threatens not only individual rights but also informed public debate about the extent of government spying, the public legitimacy of that spying and of the court, and the quality of the secret law it relies on and shapes.

-“It’s crucial to the legitimacy of the foreign intelligence system, and to the democratic process, that the public have access to the court’s significant opinions,” said Theodore B. Olson, who served as U.S. Solicitor General under President George W. Bush and joined petitioners.
+“It’s crucial to the legitimacy of the foreign intelligence system, and to the democratic process, that the public have access to the court’s significant opinions,” said Theodore B. Olson, who served as U.S. solicitor general under President George W. Bush and joined petitioners.

 “Can Congress tell a court you don’t have jurisdiction even to consider whether the public has a right to consistent access to opinions?”
 Olson said in an interview.
 “That’s not correct.
 The court has an obligation under the Constitution to consider whether something should be available to the public, and that should not be left completely to the discretion of the executive branch.”